davidbzyk/simpler-tune/readme.md

 pip install wandb
 ```

-### First step is to acquire and clean data (can skip ahead as finished results are in folder)
+### Step 1, first step is to acquire and clean data (can skip ahead as finished results are in folder)
 I find pretraining and finetuning are great combination when trying to train a model for a specific task.
 For our example we used the Product Question and Answers in the Step-1-Data-Preproccessing --> raw-data folder.